26 of the Top Winemakers In Tokaj

 A grand old man of Tokaj known for his relentless perfectionism, Zoltán Demeter is one of the colorful characters of the wine region.
 He cares deeply about preserving Tokaj’s cultural legacy, his foundation created a memorial park for Tokaj’s key figures, reissued historic documents, and launched wine photography competitions.
 Demeter’s winery is based in a landmark-protected 18th-century building in downtown Tokaj, where soft classical music fills the pristine space of perfectly aligned oak barrels and riddling racks.

-In the early aughts, he was among the first in Tokaj to make pezsgő, champagne-style bubbles, which already accounts for half of the (only) 20,000 bottles he produces annually.
+In the early aughts, he was among the first in Tokaj to make pezsgő, champagne-style bubbles, which already account for half of the (only) 20,000 bottles he produces annually.
 This is grower sparkling at its best, all of them vintage and some aged on lees for more than five years.
 Furmint and hárs, yes, but he also experiments with cabernet franc and muscat blanc a petit grains.
-His dry furmints tend to be released while still fresh and crisp and fruity; his sweet aszú – only 6-puttonyos – is wonderfully rich and concentrated.
+His dry furmints tend to be released while still fresh and crisp and fruity; his sweet aszú – only 6-puttonyos – is rich and concentrated.

-Szabolcs Juhász.
+Szabolcs Juhász is the longtime head-winemaker at Királyudvar.
 Photo: Tas Tóbiás

 Királyudvar (Tarcal; 42 hectares / 104 acres; [email protected]; +36 47 380 111)